enkidevs/curriculum/General/Networking/dns-lookup.md

 This is most often desired as human-readable domain names are much more memorable than **IP addresses** - be them static or dynamic.

 Traditionally, the **DNS lookup** was done with the help of `nslookup` command.
 At some point, this was deprecated on Unix systems in favour of the `dig` command.
-However, *BIND*, the company maintains and distributes `nslookup`, resurrected it.
+However, *BIND*, the company that maintains and distributes `nslookup`, resurrected it.

 The `dig` tool can also be installed on **Windows**.
 By bookmarking this insight you will find detailed installation instructions in the "Curriculum" section.